Bafta TV Awards: Happy Valley and Top Boy celebrate major wins

-Bafta TV Awards 2024: Happy Valley and Top Boy celebrate major wins as Lorraine Kelly and Floella Benjamin are handed special awards
+Bafta TV Awards: Happy Valley and Top Boy celebrate major wins as Lorraine Kelly and Floella Benjamin are handed special awards

 But there was still plenty of joy for hit productions including British dramas Happy Valley, Top Boy and The Sixth Commandment which all came out on top.
 Sarah Lancashire was named best leading actress for her portrayal of no-nonsense Sergeant Catherine Cawood in the swansong of Sally Wainwright’s Yorkshire-set thriller Happy Valley.
 Collecting the gong, Lancashire said: “I feel very, very privileged to have been surrounded by these brilliant actors and I thank each and every one of you.”
 She also thanked the BBC’s chief content officer Charlotte Moore and the broadcaster “for giving this very British drama a very British home”.